wallarm/product-documentation/docs/user-guides/dashboard/waf.md

 * Top types among all attacks
 * Top types among requests that triggered the incident

-Clicking the attack type redirects to the [**Events** section][doc-events-tab] with a list of hits or incidents of this type for the selected period.
+Clicking the attack type redirects to the [**Events** section][doc-events-tab] with a list of hits or incidents of this type of attack for the selected period.

 ## Attack sources